About Jennifer Turliuk

 Marketing, Procter & Gamble

-Brand Management, Tide: Leader of Canadian Launch of Tide Pods (biggest P&G launch in 27 years since launch of Tide liquid).
+Brand Management, Tide: Leader of Procter & Gamble’s biggest launch in 27 years on P&G Canada’s largest brand.
 Commercial leader on P&G’s largest brand; responsible for vision setting, strategy and plans.
 Led diverse multi-functional team and agencies, developed business models, managed multi-million dollar budget, created and executed marketing plans (tagline, visuals, TV commercials, online advertising, print ads, out-of-home, and in-store materials).
 Delivered over 80% of market share in unit dose segment.
 Tide household penetration increased +1.7pts.
 Covered by the New York Times, AdAge, Business Courier, and many more.
 Led digital strategy for P&G Fabric Care brands.

 Shopper Marketing, Loblaws team: Developed and executed marketing plans for P&G products at Loblaws (Canada’s biggest retailer)